azadwasan/neuralnetwork/docs/easyNN/LinearRegression.md

 	return sum;
 }
 ```
-Here, that feature vector is one length shorter than the parameter vector and we start with sum equating to parameters[0], i.e., $\theta_0$.
-However, we have to be careful in the loop to add one to the parameters vector to fetch the matching parameter value.
+Notice that the feature vector is one element shorter than the parameter vector.
+We begin the sum with parameters[0], representing $\theta_0$.
+In the loop, we remember to add one to the index for the parameters vector to align with the matching parameter value.

 This implementation can easily be simplified further by using standard library method std::inner_product() as follows